Healthy Ukrainian Borscht Variations: Keto & Traditional Plant-Based Recipes

 —

 Medical Disclaimer: These recipe modifications are provided for informational and educational purposes only.
-They are not intended to replace professional medical advice, diagnosis, or treatment.
 Individual results may vary.
-Consult healthcare providers before making significant dietary changes, especially for therapeutic purposes.
+Consult healthcare providers before making significant dietary changes.

-Ketogenic Diet Warning: Ketogenic diets may not be suitable for everyone and can have side effects.
-Medical supervision is recommended when starting ketogenic eating patterns, especially for individuals with diabetes, heart conditions, or other chronic illnesses.
+Ketogenic Diet Warning: Ketogenic diets may not be suitable for everyone.
+Medical supervision is recommended when starting ketogenic eating patterns.

 —